AnthonyNicholas/SEPT_appt_booker/README.md

 ## Installation ##
 This PHP application will run on PHP 7.0.16-4 and MySQL Server.

+0. Ensure your server has adequate file writing permissions (ie 644).
+Files must be owned by the same user as the web server.
 1. Unzip all files into any directory under public_html.

-2. Edit config.php with the database username, password and name.
-Ensure the database has been created and appt_booker.sql tables and data imported into the new database.
+2. Edit config.php with the database username and password, and your preferred admin account email and password.

-3. Login to the default owner account with the provided credentials.
+3. Ensure the database name is 'NO_DATABASE'.
+4. Load the site url and enter basic business details as prompted.
+5. Setup your business hours by clicking on the 'hours' tab.
+6. Add your business' services by clicking on the 'Add Appointment type' tab.
+7. Add your employees by clicking on the 'New Employee' tab.
+8. Add your employees' working times by clicking on the 'roster' tab.
+9. Now you can begin using your website inluding creating new bookings.

 Default Owner login: owner@email.com
            Password: pw